cbcommunity/cb-administration-scripts/backup_restore/README.md

     -s, --save-hosts    Optional.
 Save new (ipaddress, hostname) entry to the hosts file on all nodes in the cluster including master
                         Only needed if previous setup did not have host entries for cluster nodes in the hosts file
 ```

+###Examples:
+#####`Master` restore
+`bash restore.sh -r 10.X.Y.Z -u root -k master_key -b ./all_backups/YYYY-MM-DD-HH-mm-ss`

+This command will:
+- ssh into the `master` using the key
+- copy backup to the remote
+- check if CB server is installed
+- `IF NOT`
+ - extract yum folder from the bakup on `master`
+ - copy certs to the `master`
+ - install CB Server in standalone mode
+ - initialize CB server in cluster mode with shard number from the backup
+- stop the cluster
+- perform restore of backup on the master
+- update `master's` DB with new master info
+- update `/etc/hosts` file and `iptables` with new master info if necessary
+- update `cluster.conf` with new master info
+- Using `cb_ssh` key
+ - ssh into each slave
+ - update `/etc/hosts` file and `iptables` with new master info if necessary
+ - update `cluster.conf` with new master info
+- Start the cluster back